-This course prepares music education majors for classroom teaching at the middle and high school levels and covers organization of a sequential music program using NASM content and Georgia Standards of Excellence.
-The course includes preparation and presentation of research projects and units on multi-cultural music, jazz, twentieth century music and musical theater.
-Candidates will teach at least one unit during their minimum 35-hour embedded field-based placement.
-In addition to the regular tuition a fee of \$25 will be charged.
+This course will prepare the music education major for classroom teaching at the middle school and high school levels and will cover organization of a total sequential music program using content specified by NASM and Georgia State Standards.
+A major component of the course will be the preparation and presentation of research projects and unit plans on multi-cultural music, jazz, twentieth century music and musical theater, correlated to the National Standards and Georgia State Standards.
+Teacher candidates will teach at least one of these units in the public schools.
+In addition to regular tuition a course fee of \$25 will be charged.
 Prerequisite: Admission to Teacher Education.